nishith-p-shetty/flask-blog/README.md

 # CS50XBLOG
 #### Video Demo:  <URL HERE>
 #### Description:
-* A blogging website made with flask backend
-* It uses Bootsprap CSS, Bootstrap Templates
-* written in python 3.5.9
+* Hello My, name is Nishith P Shetty & this is my cs50x final project. this is blogging site made with flask as backend this also uses bootstrap templates and css and also uses sqlite3 for databases there is a admin pannel which uses sessions to authenticate where you can add delete edit posts

 # Installation
 * run pip install requirments.txt